ME-ICA/tedana/docs/outputs.rst

 This diagnostic plot shows the relationship between kappa and rho values for each component.

-This can be useful for getting a big picture view of your data.
+This can be useful for getting a big picture view of your data or for comparing how different variants of an fMRI sequence are performing.

 Double Pie Chart
 ````````````